 Before we dive deeper into the topic at hand and what exactly does lead generation and sales prospecting mean, let’s find out how a lead and a prospect differ.

 What is a lead?

-A marketing lead is a top of the funnel person who has shown interest in your product or service and has the potential to become a customer for your business.
-In other words this person has engaged with your company’s brand and content with an indicated interest towards your offering.
+A marketing lead is a top-of-the-funnel person who has shown interest in your product or service and has the potential to become a customer for your business.
+In other words, this person has engaged with your company’s brand and content with an indicated interest in your offering.

 There are different types of leads based on the level of interest they have expressed in their interaction with your brand.

 A marketing qualified lead is a lead that has the potential to become a customer compared to other leads, based on a set of criteria determined by the marketing team.
 For example, if a lead has visited your website and downloaded a piece of content, that represents a clear intent that they are interested in your offering.

 Sales qualified leads have shown a higher level of interest in comparison to marketing qualified leads and are ready to begin the next stage in the sales process earlier.
 They can come both from the sales and the marketing teams.
 If they come through marketing, they are validated and handed over to the sales team to begin the next stage of the sales process.

 Product Qualified Lead (PQL)